Juicy with a Mild Sweetness

-Ambrosia apples were discovered in 1987 as a chance seedling growing on the Mennell family's orchard in British Columbia, Canada.
-The parentage of the apple is Golden Delicious and Jonagold.
+Ambrosia apples were discovered in 1987 as a chance seedling growing on the Mennell family’s orchard in Cawston, British Columbia, Canada.
+Because the apple appeared by chance, the parentage of the apple is unknown, but it’s believed to have been Golden Delicious and Starking Delicious, since both apples grew nearby.
 Most chance seedlings aren’t viable for commercial production, but Ambrosia was different.

-The name Ambrosia means "Food of the Gods" and fans will assert that the apple's delicate sweetness is quite the treat.
-Stemilt harvests its crop of organic Ambrosia apples in September.
+The name Ambrosia means “Food of the Gods,” and fans will attest that the apple’s delicate sweetness is quite the treat.
+Stemilt harvests its crop of organic Ambrosia apples in Washington State in September.

 Interior: Crisp, fine-grained flesh that remains white even when sliced

-You can find Ambrosia apples under Stemilt's Artisan Organics label from September through February.
+You can find organic Ambrosia apples from Stemilt from September through February.

-- Ambrosia is a low-acid apples, which means it is easier on the stomach.
+- Ambrosia is a low-acid apple, which means it’s easier on the stomach.

 - Ambrosia apples resist browning when sliced, making them a great choice for salads.

-- Ambrosia apples debuted at the annual Apple Festival in Vancouver, BC, Canada.
+- Ambrosia apples debuted at the annual Apple Festival in Vancouver, British Columbia, Canada.